Vetro Education Education Recruitment, Clear & Transparent Recruitment, education...

 In the same year, a petition was created by supply teachers calling for action over concerns of unfair pay and a lack of compliance within agencies.
 As a direct result of the allegations raised within this petition, in September 2019 the Welsh government brought in new legislation deemed able to abolish all previous concerns.

 What is the new NPS framework?

 The new framework put forward by the Welsh government and NPS, or National Procurement Service is set to see supply teachers across Wales benefit from an over 20% increase to the minimum daily rates of pay in line with the new reform.
 The daily rate of pay for teachers in Wales was previously set at just over £100, although this was often not adhered to.
-This will now rise to £121.64.
+This has now risen to £127.72

 How does the new NPS framework affect me?

 The reform itself will make it so that schools will be required to: